Simple machine

 A simple machine uses a single applied force to do work against a single load force.
 Ignoring friction losses, the work done on the load is equal to the work done by the applied force.
-The machine can increase the amount of the output force, at the cost of a proportional decrease in the distance moved by the load.
+A machine can therefore increase the amount of the output force, at the cost of a proportional decrease in the distance moved by the load.
 The ratio of the output to the applied force is called the mechanical advantage.

-Simple machines can be regarded as the elementary "building blocks" of which all more complicated machines (sometimes called "compound machines") are composed.
+Simple machines can be regarded as elementary "building blocks" of which more complicated machines (sometimes called "compound machines") are composed.
 For example, wheels, levers, and pulleys are all used in the mechanism of a bicycle.
-The mechanical advantage of a compound machine is just the product of the mechanical advantages of the simple machines of which it is composed.
+The mechanical advantage of a compound machine can be determined as the product of the mechanical advantages contained in the simple machines of which it is composed.

-Although they continue to be of great importance in mechanics and applied science, modern mechanics has moved beyond the view of the simple machines as the ultimate building blocks of which all machines are composed, which arose in the Renaissance as a neoclassical amplification of ancient Greek texts.
-The great variety and sophistication of modern machine linkages, which arose during the Industrial Revolution, is inadequately described by these six simple categories.
+Although they continue to be of great importance in engineering and applied science, modern mechanics has moved beyond the view of the simple machines as the ultimate building blocks of which all machines are composed, which conception arose in the Renaissance as a neoclassical amplification of ancient Greek texts.
+The proliferation and sophistication of modern machine linkages, intensified during the Industrial Revolution, is inadequately described by these six simple categories.
 Various post-Renaissance authors have compiled expanded lists of "simple machines", often using terms like basic machines, compound machines, or machine elements to distinguish them from the classical simple machines above.
 By the late 1800s, Franz Reuleaux had identified hundreds of machine elements, calling them simple machines.
 Modern machine theory analyzes machines as kinematic chains composed of elementary linkages called kinematic pairs.